Please enable JavaScript to view this site.

 File Format - Setting determines the file format of the Symbol file. winIDEA will attempt to determine the format automatically as a file is added to the list, but you have to make sure that this setting is correct.
 Refer to your linker documentation for information on what formats your linker can generate.

-Advanced - Opens up new dialog Edit options.
+Advanced - Opens up the Edit options dialog.
 Available options are dependent on the file format.
 Select an option in the dialog and an explanation will appear on the bottom of the dialog.

 i-icon